Raoelina Andriambololona

-Raoelina Andriambololona is a Madagascar professor of physics.
+Raoelina Andriambololona is a Malagasy professor of physics.
 He was a founding Vice President of African Academy of Sciences, a member of The World Academy of Sciences and he was the founding Director General of National Institute for Nuclear Sciences and Technologies (INSTN - Madagascar).

 Early life and education

 Andriambololona was born on May 16, 1936, in Tamatave, Madagascar.
 He obtained his first degree from University of Madagascar in 1956 and he obtained his doctorate degree from University of Aix Marseilles, Saint-Charles Faculty of Science in 1967.